 Some publications like case studies.
 The editor wants the marketing content creator to discuss an operational problem at a school, for instance, bring in as many facts and figures as possible, and then conclude with how the situation was addressed and corrected.
 Again, it’s the client’s products to the rescue.

 Some editors really like articles in a question and answer format.
 It’s the easiest way to turn a client into an expert and by providing powerful, educational, and credible answers, it helps brand the client, builds loyalty and trust, which we believe will turn into sales.
+This is a great way for a business to showcase pull marketing.

 Images have power

 This approach can work wonders with a very critical editor.
 Some editors not only will not allow any mention or reference to a product in articles submitted, and also do not want the article to quote a manufacturer (or client).
 What they will allow, however, is pictures of the client’s products tackling the issues being discussed in the article.
 This means marketing content creation can also include images.
 Interestingly, I have found some clients really like this.
 Their products are their “babies” and they love seeing them in print or online.
+Again, this is another way for your business to use AlturaSolutions as a professional pull marketing agency.